-The purpose of both meetings is to introduce the RTCA program to the communities surrounding Big South Fork and Obed Wild and Scenic River and to discuss how the program may be helpful to ongoing tourism-related planning in the area.
+The purpose of the meetings is to introduce the RTCA program to the communities surrounding Big South Fork NRRA and Obed WSR and to discuss how the program may be helpful to ongoing tourism-related planning in the area.

 The Rivers, Trails, and Conservation Assistance program is a National Park Service program that provides free technical planning assistance to local communities for trail planning and/or conservation assistance.
 The goals of the RTCA are to help park neighbors work together to create greener, healthier communities and communities to move ideas into action.

 When a community asks for assistance with a project, National Park Service staff can provide free, on-location facilitation and planning expertise.
 They can help guide a project from conception to completion.
 RTCA staff draw from project experiences across the country and adapt best practices to a community's specific needs.